nswillmot/SONA2Calendar/README.md

 16. In terminal type the following;
     `env EDITOR=nano crontab -e`
 17. In the Nano editor screen that has now appeared type the following (substitute in your own crontab code, the example here is hourly)

-    >  0    *   *   *   *   /usr/bin/python3    /Users/macbook/path_to_your_project/sona2calendar.py
+    `0      *       *       *       *     /usr/bin/python3        /Users/macbook/path_to_your_project/sona2calendar.py`

     _Use tabs to separate everything, not spaces_

 18. Save the file (^O).
 Press enter to accept filename then close crontab editor (^X)
 19. You should get a message saying the crontab is being installed, you will see a pop-up asking for Admin rights, click [Allow]
-20. Check the crontab is saved by typing the below into terminal `crontab -l`
+20. Check the crontab is saved by typing
+    `crontab -l`
-20. Crontab sends emails when it executes the task (or fails to execute) To check this email type the following into terminal `mail`
+20. Crontab sends emails when it executes the task (or fails to execute) To check this email type;
+    `mail`
 21. Select the number of the message you want to read by typing the number, e.g., `2`